Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), a mandatory and three optional parameters can be provided.

--   The _**path**_ is a mandatory parameter that represents the Excel file path used by Taipy to read and write the data.
+-   The _**default_path**_ is a mandatory parameter that represents the default Excel file path used by Taipy to read and write the data.

 -   The _**has_header**_ parameter specifies if the file has a header of not.
 If _has_header_ is True (by default or was specified), Taipy will use the 1st row in the Excel file as the header.